-Accepts the connection to listening socket hListen invoked by the client.
-A communication socket handle or an error is returned.
+Accepts a connection on a listening socket, returning a communication socket handle or an error code.

-long Read(long handle, long buffer[], long count)
+long Read(long handle, long buffer[], long count[, offset])

-Receives data from a serial line or socket.
+Receives data from a serial line or socket, returning the number of bytes read or an error code.
 The count parameter defines the maximum number of bytes to read.
-The count of bytes read or an error code is returned.
 Each byte of incoming data is put to the buffer array of type long in the corresponding order.
+The function has one more (optional) offset parameter that can be used when reading data from memory when the handle is created using the OpenSHM() or OpenMemory().